Group-9-VUW/Mission-Control/project_requirement/project-requirement.md

 ### 3.2 Functions

-Determine probable landing locations (..integration with monte carlo?)  <-- very important Sending weather data to monte carlo (make simulation file?)
+Determine probable landing locations (..integration with monte carlo?)  <-- very important<br>
+   Sending weather data to monte carlo (make simulation file?)<br>
-   Getting the result
+   Getting the result<br>
-   Visualization?
+   Visualization?<br>

-Go no go function
+Go no go function <br>
-   Define acceptable areas
+   Define acceptable areas<br>
-   Define tolerance... maximum acceptable probability that it'll land in a bad zone Turning acceptable areas + tolerance + probabilties into yes/no Prelaunch check
+   Define tolerance... maximum acceptable probability that it'll land in a bad zone<br>
+   Turning acceptable areas + tolerance + probabilties into yes/no<br>
+   Prelaunch check<br>
-   Launch check
+   Launch check<br>

-Relaying rocket information to user interface <-- very important (specifically location, velocity, rotation, not so important)
+Relaying rocket information to user interface <-- very important (specifically location, velocity, rotation, not so important)<br>
-   Showing GPS location on a map
+   Showing GPS location on a map<br>
-   Showing diagram of rocket with rotation and velocity What to do when you can't contact the rocket Recording it to a file
+   Showing diagram of rocket with rotation and velocity<br>
+   What to do when you can't contact the rocket<br>
+   Recording it to a file<br>
-   Playing back that file virtually
+   Playing back that file virtually<br>

 Suggesting launch angle

-Read weather conditions locally and over the internet <-- very important.
+Read weather conditions locally and over the internet <-- very important. <br>
-   Enter local weather data
+   Enter local weather data<br>
-   Get remote weather data from internet
+   Get remote weather data from internet<br>

 Arm ejection charge